clpi/jot.lua/book/src/intro.md

-# dorm.lua
+# word.lua

 ## Intro

-`dorm.lua` is a simple ORM for Lua.
+`word.lua` is a simple ORM for Lua.
 It is designed to be simple to use and

 ## Is it for you?